carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .language-python}

-Obtain a list with the unique genes.
+Obtain a list of the unique genes.

 ~~~
 qseqid_unique=pd.unique(blastE['qseqid'])